 This is a simple recipe for homemade stuffed crust pizza on top of from-scratch homemade pizza dough.
 Feel free to use store-bought dough if needed.
 Yields one 12-inch pizza or you can make two pizzas from the whole dough recipe.
 If doing so, double the string cheese and the topping ingredients.

 - 1/2 recipe homemade pizza dough (or 1 lb. store-bought pizza dough)

 - 1 Tablespoon (15ml) olive oil, divided

 - 1/2 cup (127g) homemade or store-bought pizza sauce

 - 1 and 1/2 cups (6oz or 168g) shredded mozzarella cheese

 - big handful pepperoni (or any other toppings you like)

-- Lift the edge of the dough up to create a lip around the edges.
-Arrange the string cheese around the edges of the crust, leaving a 3/4 inch space.
+- Add cheese filling: Arrange the string cheese around the edges of the crust, leaving a 3/4-inch space.
 Fold the edges of the dough over the string cheese, pinching down to seal.
 Do your best to completely seal the string cheeses inside.
 Let the dough rest for a couple minutes if you’re having trouble sealing it completely.

 - Cover dough lightly with plastic wrap or a clean kitchen towel and allow to rest for a few minutes as you gather the pizza toppings.